schrodinger/fixed-data-table-2/docs/codebase.md

   * Renders the horizontal and vertical scrollbars for the table
   * Used by FixedDataTable.js
 * ResizeReorderCell.js
-  * Renders ReorderHandle and ResizerKnob
+  * Renders ReorderHandle and ResizerKnob which can be used in resizing/reordering the columns
   * Used by FixedDataTableCell.js
 * ReorderHandle.js
   * Contains reordering logic